EuphoriaPatches/Changelogs/README.md

   </p>
   </details>

-- Improved the Faster Rainy Clouds Option, now clouds won't move at light speed during the transition of clear and rain weather but teleport quickly.
-This can't be fixed unfortunately.
-Water and Foliage is also affected now and the option got renamed to Increased Rain Strength
+- Improved the Faster Rainy Clouds Option, now clouds won't move at light speed during the transition of clear and rainy weather but teleport quickly.
+This can't be fixed, unfortunately.
+Water and Foliage are also affected now and the option has been renamed to Increased Rain Strength

 ## Fixes
 - Fixed Retro outlines with only night vision mode enabled force enabling world outline when not having the night vision effect